ccampanale/github-wiki-search-modified/README.md

 This workaround is based on the awesome extension, [github-wiki-search](https://github.com/linyows/github-wiki-search) which can be downloaded as a [Google Chrome extension](https://chrome.google.com/webstore/detail/github-wiki-search/gdifdhnjmjaidbajhapmbcbnoocoeooc).

-The only downfail of the original extension itself is the lack of GitHub Enterprise support.
-This is mostly due to security features of Chrome extensions.
-This workaround will enable search functionality on any GitHub Enterprise site through the use of a javascript injection extension called [Custom Javascript or CJS](https://chrome.google.com/webstore/detail/custom-javascript-for-web/poakhlngfciodnhlhhgnaaelnpjljija?hl=en) and a slightly modified version of the original Wiki-Search script.
+The only downfall of the original extension itself is the lack of GitHub Enterprise support.
+This workaround will enable search functionality on any GitHub Enterprise site of your choice through the use of a javascript injection extension called [Custom Javascript or CJS](https://chrome.google.com/webstore/detail/custom-javascript-for-web/poakhlngfciodnhlhhgnaaelnpjljija?hl=en) and a slightly modified version of the original Wiki-Search script.

 Procedure
 ----------